- Visiting a Place Page

 Because landing points are a property of parcels and are not specific to Place Pages, they can only be set from within the Second Life Viewer and cannot be changed in Place Pages settings.
 For instructions on how to set the landing point on land that you own, see Managing your parcel - Setting a landing point.

 |Note: When visiting a region's Place Page, visitors appear at the region's telehub.
 If no telehub is set, they appear at the center of the region.|

 Place Pages for land parcels are not visible to other Residents unless the land's Show Place in Search checkbox is checked in the About Land window.
 This box is unchecked by default.
 You may access the About Land window by visiting the parcel, then choosing World > About land from the top menu bar.

-If you wish to hide an entire region's Place Page, you may check the Block Land Show in Search checkbox in the Region tab of the Region/Estate window.
+If you wish to hide an entire region's Place Page (and Place Pages for all parcels on the region), you may check the Block Land Show in Search checkbox in the Region tab of the Region/Estate window.
 You may access the Region/Estate window by visiting the region and choosing World > Region/Estate from the top menu bar.